HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 Running Lighthouse's "[Preload key requests](https://web.dev/uses-rel-preload/)" audit resulted in 84.6% of pages passing the test, which is an astonishing result.
 If you are looking to use `preload` for the first time, remember, fonts and critical scripts are a good place to start.

-{# TODO - revisit this sentence - Ref https://github.com/HTTPArchive/almanac.httparchive.org/pull/1587#discussion_r532291496 #}
+{# TODO(authors) - revisit this sentence - Ref https://github.com/HTTPArchive/almanac.httparchive.org/pull/1587#discussion_r532291496 #}

 ### Native Lazy Loading

 Now let's celebrate the first year of the [Native Lazy Loading](https://addyosmani.com/blog/lazy-loading/) API, which at the time of publishing already has over [72%](https://caniuse.com/loading-lazy-attr) browser support.
 This new API can be used to defer the load of below-the-fold iframes and images on the page until the user scrolls near them.
 This can reduce data usage, memory usage, and helps speed up above-the-fold content.
 Opting-in to lazy load is as simple as adding `loading=lazy`  on `<iframe>` or `<img>` elements.

-{# TODO - revisit this sentence - Ref https://github.com/HTTPArchive/almanac.httparchive.org/pull/1587#discussion_r533106799 #}
+{# TODO(authors) - revisit this sentence - Ref https://github.com/HTTPArchive/almanac.httparchive.org/pull/1587#discussion_r533106799 #}

 {{ figure_markup(
   caption="Percentage of pages using native lazy loading set to `lazy`",